The University of North Carolina at Chapel Hill

 We want to work closely with you to maintain privacy and confidentiality.
-What you say to the GVSC will remain confidential, with the following exceptions listed below.
+The information you share with our staff will remain confidential, with the following exceptions listed below:

 Exceptions to Confidentiality